 - 1610s, "attach a ticket to, put a label on," from ticket (n.).
 Meaning "issue a (parking) ticket to" is from 1955.
 Related: Ticketed; ticketing.

 - ticket (n.)

 - 1520s, "short note or document," from a shortened form of Middle French etiquet "label, note," from Old French estiquette "a little note" (late 14c.), especially one affixed to a gate or wall as a public notice, literally "something stuck (up or on)," from estiquer "to affix, stick on, attach," from Frankish *stikkan, cognate with Old English stician "to pierce," from Proto-Germanic *stikken "to be stuck," stative form from PIE *steig- "to stick; pointed" (see stick (v.)).

 Meaning "card or piece of paper that gives its holder a right or privilege" is first recorded 1670s, probably developing from the sense of "certificate, license, permit."
 The political sense of "list of candidates put forward by a faction" has been used in American English since 1711.
-Meaning "official notification of offense" is from 1930; parking ticket first attested 1947.
-Big ticket item is from 1970.
+Meaning "official notification of offense" is from 1930.
+Big ticket item is from 1953.
 Slang the ticket "just the thing, what is expected" is recorded from 1838, perhaps with notion of a winning lottery ticket.